Our Board is Committed to the Community

 Chad Smith – President

 Chad grew up in Florence and graduated from Florence-Carlton High School.
 He then attended the University of Montana, and graduated from the Skaggs School of Pharmacy in 1996.
-Chad started working in Stevensville as a pharmacist in 2000 and in 2006 he bought Family Pharmacy in Stevensville.
-In 2015 he purchased the iconic Valley Drug.
-Chad is currently serving a term on the Montana Pharmacy Association Board in addition to his work on the Stevensville Community Foundation Board.
-Chad and his wife enjoy working, living and raising their family in this wonderful community.
+Chad started working in Stevensville as a pharmacist in 2000 and in 2006 he bought Family Pharmacy.
+In 2016 he purchased the iconic Valley Drug.
+Chad has served as a board member and president of the Montana Pharmacy Association in addition to his work on the Stevensville Community Foundation Board.
+Chad and his wife Tracey enjoy working, living and raising their family in this wonderful community.

 Laurie Pelham, Vice President

-Laurie and her husband relocated to Stevensville from Redmond, Washington in 2011.
-They chose Stevensville largely because of the rich history and the strong community feeling.
-Laurie spent 20 years working for a large school district in Redmond, WA developing and implementing technology solutions.
-She now consults for independent American school websites and portals in Asia.
-Over the years she has worked with PTSA and the Schools Foundation as well as Little League baseball and the the Redmond Football Association board.
+Laurie and her husband, Doug, relocated to Stevensville from Redmond, Washington in 2011.
+Laurie joined the board in 2012 and served as President in 2015 and 2016.
+Laurie worked 20 years at a K-12 public school district developing and implementing technology solutions.
+She now consults for American and international schools in Singapore, China and Russia.
+Over the years she has worked with PTSA, the Schools Foundation, Little League baseball, Redmond Football Association board and St. Mary’s Mission Founder’s Day.
 Laurie’s interest in serving on the board is to help Stevensville continue the tradition of working together as a community making it a great place to live and work.
-Laurie also volunteers with the Historic St. Mary’s Mission Founder’s Day committee.

 JoyceAnne Jodsaas, Secretary/Treasurer

-JoyceAnne Jodsaas is originally from San Diego County and came to the Valley to marry her loving husband Robert who is a Florence native.
-JoyceAnne stays busy with her businesses: broker and owner of Eickert Realty, Agent for You Property Management, Heatwave Heating and Cooling and her own bookkeeping administrative service.
-She joined SCF to become involved in the community and volunteer her unique skill-sets.
+JoyceAnne Jodsaas is originally from San Diego County and came to the Valley when she married her loving husband Robert who grew up in Florence, Montana.
+JoyceAnne stays busy with her businesses: Broker/Owner of Eickert Realty, LLC & Agent for You Property Management, Heatwave Heating & Cooling and runs her own bookkeeping/administrative service.
+JoyceAnne joined SCF to become involved in the community and volunteer her unique skill-sets.
 JoyceAnne wants to see integrity maintained in Stevensville’s growth and development to keep its small-town feel and a stable downtown business community.

-Bob Thomas became Board President in 2010 and is an extremely effective leader.
-Bob completed grades K-12 in the Stevensville Public School System and went on to complete his college education at Montana State University in Bozeman.
+Bob Thomas has served on the board since 2003 including a 4 yr term as President .
+He completed grades K-12 in the Stevensville Public School System and went on to finish his college education at Montana State University in Bozeman.
 He began his banking career in Bozeman with stints in Billings and Missoula before returning to the Bitterroot in 1999.
-Bob is now semi-retired as Vice-President and commercial lender of Ravalli County Bank in Hamilton.
-His reason for serving on the Board of SCF is to be able to assist with multiple organizations and causes.
-He would like Stevensville to remain as it is, “a peaceful, quiet town with great community venues and programs”.
+Bob is now retired from banking but continues to serve on the TrailWest Bank Advisory Board.
+Among other civic interests he sees the Stevensville Community Foundation as an important asset for a growing vibrant community.